qualiascript/datra/datra_maps.md

 are associative, the coproduct of representable domanial sets, which are coproducts of atoms, is itself a coproduct of atoms.
 Given a pushout of coproducts of domanial atoms, between `F : A -> B` and `G: A -> C` the result can be calculated atom-wise, by creating equivalence classes on isomorphic atoms in `F` and `G` and calculating the coproduct of the resulting atom set.
-By the Density Theorem, all domanial sets are the result of colimits, which can be composed of coproducts and pushouts, thus this is sufficient.
+As domanial sets are cocomplete and atomic, they form a category of presheaves, and as such, by the Density Theorem, all domanial sets are the result of colimits, which can be composed of coproducts and pushouts, thus this is sufficient.

 I.3.4.
 A **Federation** is a collection of domanial sets whose coproduct in the presheaf category `[op Dom, Set]` is isomorphic to its sheafification to `DomSet`.
 A **federalization** is a sheafification from `[op Dom, Set]` to